cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/core-features.md

     - Dynamic, evolving NFTs that reflect player progress and achievements.
     - Titles and avatars allow for personalized expression across all games.

-> Cosmicrafts delivers a franchise experience that’s both immersive for players and profitable for stakeholders.
+> Cosmicrafts delivers a franchise experience that's both immersive for players and profitable for stakeholders.

+---